 Grant McCracken describes how significance today flows basically from a “culturally constituted world” of meaning through systems of advertising and fashion into consumer goods, and from there via rituals of possession, exchange, grooming, and divestment into the individual consumer (71-72).
 The new hedonists’ connections to the larger culture are thus interdicted by consumer goods, which literally shrink larger perspectives to the goals of advertising, leaving an individual freer to become, as Campbell says, “an artist of the imagination” (78).
 The mystery of modern consumerism, remarks Campbell, is its “…endless pursuit of wants… its insatiability” (37).
 This is surely because it is now as much, or even more, an imaginative as an actual activity.
 The labor of modern consumerism, says Appadurai,

 “…is not principally targeted at the production of commodities but is directed at producing the conditions of consciousness in which buying can occur…We are all housekeepers now, laboring daily to practice the disciplines of purchase in a landscape whose temporal structures have become radically polyrhythmic.
 Learning these multiple rhythms (of bodies, products, fashions, interest rates, gifts, and styles) and how to integrate them is not just work—it is the hardest sort of work, the work of the imagination.”
 (83)

 End of PART 1.
-Discussion of the third element, Time, begins PART 2 of this essay (a link will go live when Part 2 becomes available), which also contains the Works Cited list.
+Discussion of the third element, Time, begins PART 2 of this essay, which also contains the Works Cited list.